shashikumarec088/data-engineering-interview-questions/content/spark.md

 -   Avoiding the extra scan of your data needed to infer the schema
 -   Providing alternative data types
 -   Parsing only the fields you need
+-   avoiding schema issues that spark might infer wrongly when all values are null on the sampled files

 [Table of Contents](#Apache-Spark)